Basecamp Wilderness Camp: Our full report

 - Generally recommended for children

-- We don’t recommend this camp for children as the area is quite bushy and there's lots of game around.
+- We don’t recommend this camp for very young children as the area is quite bushy and there is lots of game around.

 Communications